 Sitting to Knees on Stability Ball (Set 2)

-Online motocross training: The best options to prepare yourself, at your fingertips
+Online motocross training: The best options to train on your own

-The keys and routines are very good, but if you want to make a leap in quality you should do a motocross training programme that suits your own body and needs
+These key points and routines are very good, but if you want to make a leap in the quality of your riding you should do a motocross training programme that suits your own body and needs

-This way you will know which skill you should put more emphasis on, how to train if you have an injury and you will work in the most complete and specific way possible.
+This way you will know which skill you should put more emphasis on, how to train if you have an injury or if you want to race and actually have real chances to make it through the race.

-In our long experience as specialized physical trainers we have developed the best ways to combine the exercises to adapt them to the bike.
+In our long experience as specialized dirt bike coaches, we have developed the best ways to combine the exercises to adapt them to the bike.

 We know that calendars are tight, and that’s why the adjustments in our training app will allow you to schedule your important dates to get to the top of the game.